AjaideepSingh/SoftwareQualityAssuranceGroupCA/CodingStandards.md

 ## 1. Readability
  * Readability in software programming can be defined by the ease with which the software is read and understood.
-Readability of software can be somewhat objective
+Readability of software can be somewhat objective.

 ## 2. Indentation